The French capital is cloaked in myth and cliché, but one thing's for sure: few

 stretched to the limits at weekends.
 Le Gai Moulin provides a more cosy, intimate

-culinary alternative, but book ahead.
+culinary alternative, but do book.

 The Banana Café is worth avoiding since it's extremely overrated and now a bit passé